 It is the intention of Point Park University to provide appropriate, reasonable accommodations for students with disabilities in accordance with the Americans with Disabilities Amendments Act of 2008, and Section 504 of the Rehabilitation Act of 1973.
-All campus accommodations are coordinated through the Center for Student Success, located on the 5th floor of the West Penn Building.
+All campus accommodations are coordinated through the Office of Equity and Inclusion, located on the 1st floor of the Student Center.

 - Helping students to understand their rights and responsibilities